EagleoutIce/beamer-themes/README.md

 ![lucy example image](lucy/example.png)
 Another (up-to-date) example is located at [example.pdf](https://github.com/EagleoutIce/beamer-themes/blob/gh-pages/lucy/example.pdf).

+I use this layout (with different color themes) for my university presentations.
+An example is to be found with the [LaTeX-Slides](https://github.com/EagleoutIce/slides-latex-basics).
 ## fragment

 This theme is located [here](./fragment) and _has_ BibLaTeX-Support.
 It is loosely based on my sopra-seraphim class.